-What are the differences between Sole Proprietor and Private Limited and what would be the ideal structure for a new business?
+What are the differences between the common business structures in Singapore and what would be the ideal structure for you?

 A Sole Proprietor is a business being operated by one person.
 It: